 You could get more information from previous post "Primary partition VS logical drive".

 To deal with the error, you had better convert the logical partition to primary partition and then make it active.
-Here, we recommend you use a piece of simple, professional yet free partitioning tool namely MiniTool Partition Wizard since this freeware enjoys more than 16,000,000 downloads.
+Here, we recommend you use a piece of simple, professional partitioning tool namely MiniTool Partition Wizard this tool offers wizard-based operation, high security and excellent performance.
 Detailed steps are here.

-Step 2: In this window, select the logical partition and then click “Set Partition as Primary” button on the Operations.
+Step 2: In this window, select the logical partition and then click "Set Partition as Primary" button on the Change Partition.

-Step 3: Right-click the primary partition and then choose “Set Active” button from the pop-up menu or left action panel.
+Step 3: Click the primary partition and then choose "Set Active" button from left action panel.